HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

    The RPMs should be copied or moved to a location accessible to one or more hosts where the RPMs will be installed.
 This can be a network file share, or a physically backed location such as a disk drive on the host.

-2. For hosts using a Slingshot configuration with Mellanox NICs:
+2. For hosts using an HPE Slingshot configuration with Mellanox NICs:

-   For each host in the system, or in the host OS image for the specific target, install the Slingshot RPMs downloaded in step 2 using the command line using `rpm`:
+   For each host in the system, or in the host OS image for the specific target, install the HPE Slingshot RPMs downloaded in step 2 using the command line using `rpm`:

    As an example, assume the following RPMs were downloaded.